c-base/cbeam-telemetry-server/README.md

 ## Adding information sources

-c-beam topics are mapped to OpenMCT data in `app.js`.
+c-beam topics are mapped to OpenMCT data in the installation's runner file in `config/`.

 ## TODOs